Great Lakes: Water levels

 The lakes were originally fed by both precipitation and meltwater from glaciers which are no longer present.
 In modern times, only about 1% of volume per year is "new" water, originating from rivers, precipitation, and groundwater springs.
 In the post-glacial period, evaporation, and drainage have generally been balanced, making the levels of the lakes relatively constant.

 Intensive human population growth began in the region in the 20th century and continues today.
 At least two human water use activities have been identified as having the potential to affect the lakes' levels: diversion (the transfer of water to other watersheds) and consumption (substantially done today by the use of lake water to power and cool electric generation plants, resulting in evaporation).
 Outflows through the Chicago Sanitary and Ship Canal is more than balanced by artificial inflows via the Ogoki River and Long Lake/Kenogami River diversions.
 Fluctuation of the water levels in the lakes has been observed since records began in 1918.
-The water level of Lake Michigan–Huron had remained fairly constant over the 20th century Recent lake levels include record low levels in 2013 in Lakes Superior, Erie, and Michigan-Huron, followed by record high levels in 2020 in the same lakes.
+The water level of Lake Michigan–Huron had remained fairly constant over the 20th century.
+Recent lake levels include record low levels in 2013 in Lakes Superior, Erie, and Michigan-Huron, followed by record high levels in 2020 in the same lakes.
 The water level in Lake Ontario has remained relatively constant in the same time period, hovering around the historical average level.

+Although "true tides—changes in water level caused by the gravitational forces of the sun and moon—do occur in a semi-diurnal (twice daily) pattern", such changes are quite small and generally obscured by other forces.
 The lake levels are affected primarily by changes in regional meteorology and climatology.
-The outflows from lakes Superior and Ontario are regulated, while the outflows of Michigan-Huron and Erie are not regulated at all.
+The outflows from Lakes Superior and Ontario are regulated, while the outflows of Michigan-Huron and Erie are not regulated at all.
 Ontario is the most tightly regulated, with its outflow controlled by the Moses-Saunders Power Dam, which explains its consistent historical levels.

+Ice cover

+The annual ice coverage on the Great Lakes varies greatly from year to year due to weather patterns and long-term climate trends.
+Ice typically begins forming in December and reaches its peak in February or early March.
+The extent of ice cover can vary from as little as 10% to over 90% depending on winter severity.
+For example, during the particularly cold winter of 2013–2014, ice coverage peaked at over 92% across the five lakes, while in milder years like 2023–2024, coverage remained below 20%.
+Long-term data from the National Oceanic and Atmospheric Administration's Great Lakes Environmental Research Laboratory (NOAA GLERL) indicate a general decline in maximum ice cover over the past few decades, aligning with broader patterns of warming in the region.